 Google Ads: To view metrics associated with Google Ads clicks in Google Analytics, sign in to Google Ads and link Google Analytics to the Google Ads account.
 This feature is free for all Google Analytics accounts.

-Bing Ads: To view metrics associate with Bing Ads clicks in Google Analytics, talk to your Bing Ads account representative for information on linking Bing Ads to Google Analytics.
+Microsoft Advertising: To view metrics associate with Microsoft Advertising clicks in Google Analytics, talk to your Microsoft Advertising account representative for information on linking Microsoft Advertising to Google Analytics.
 Be sure to let the representative know that you've also linked Search Ads 360 to Google Analytics.
 This feature is free for all Google Analytics accounts.

 With the reporting integration enabled, the data you see in Search Ads 360 and in Google Analytics 360 will match exactly.
-To set up this feature, contact your Google Analytics 360 Account Manager.
+To set up this feature, follow the steps to link Search Ads 360 and Google Analytics or contact your Google Analytics 360 Account Manager.

-Important: If you don't link Google Ads or Bing Ads to Google Analytics or you don't enable the "Search Ads 360 data in Google Analytics" feature, you won't see paid search activity in Google Analytics.
+Important: If you don't link Google Ads or Microsoft Advertising to Google Analytics or you don't enable the "Search Ads 360 data in Google Analytics" feature, you won't see paid search activity in Google Analytics.

 Metrics in Google Analytics may not match Search Ads 360

-If you set up the free link between Google Analytics and Google Ads or Bing Ads, you'll see data that Google Ads or Bing Ads send to Google Analytics.
+If you set up the free link between Google Analytics and Google Ads or Microsoft Advertising, you'll see data that Google Ads or Microsoft Advertising send to Google Analytics.
 This may be slightly different from the data Search Ads 360 has for the same campaigns for a few reasons:

-Search Ads 360 displays data associated with Search Ads 360 visits, while Google Analytics displays data associated with Google Ads clicks.
+Search Ads 360 displays data associated with Search Ads 360 visits, while Google Analytics displays data associated with Google Ads or Microsoft Advertising clicks.